Tim Akpinar

 - US MSC

-- ALARA Training - As Low As Reasonably Achievable - Radiation Reducing Considerations in Nuclear Power Plant Design
+- ALARA Training - As Low As Reasonably Achievable - Radiation Considerations in Nuclear Power Plant Design

 - Reliability Engineering Training